Conroe (microprocessor): Conroe

-E6320 and E6420 Conroe CPUs at 1.86 and 2.13 GHz respectively were launched on April 22, 2007 featuring a full 4 MB of cache and are considered Conroes.
+E6320 and E6420 Conroe CPUs at 1.86 and 2.13 GHz respectively were launched on April 22, 2007 featuring a full 4 MB of cache.

-Intel released four additional Core 2 Duo Processors on July 22, 2007.
-The release coincided with that of the Intel Bearlake (x3x) chipsets.
-The new processors are named Core 2 Duo E6540, E6550, E6750, and E6850.
-Processors with a number ending in "50" have a 1333 MHz FSB.
-The processors all have 4 MB of L2 cache.
-Their clock frequency is similar to that of the already released processors with the same first two digits (E6600, E6700, X6800).
+To coincide with the release of the Intel Bearlake (x3x) chipsets, Intel released four more processors on July 22, 2007: the Core 2 Duo E6540, E6550, E6750, and E6850.
+The number ending in "50" indicates a 1333 MHz FSB.
+The processors all have 4 MB of L2 cache, and their clock frequency is similar to that of the already released processors with the same first two digits (E6600, E6700, X6800).
 An additional model, the E6540, was launched with specifications similar to the E6550 but lacking Intel Trusted Execution Technology and vPro support.
-These processors are stated to compete with AMD's Phenom processor line and are therefore priced below corresponding processors with a 1066 MHz FSB.
+These processors were marketed to compete with AMD's Phenom processor line and were therefore priced below the corresponding processors with a 1066 MHz FSB.

-All remaining Conroe Core 2 processors have been phased out in March 2009.
+All remaining Conroe Core 2 processors were phased out in March 2009.

 Conroe XE

-The Core 2 Extreme was officially released on July 29, 2006.
-However, some retailers appeared to have released it on July 13, 2006, though at a higher premium.
-Currently, the Core 2 Extreme X6800 is the only dual core Core 2 Extreme processor available.
-The less powerful E6x00 models of Core 2 Duo were scheduled for simultaneous release with the X6800, which are both available at this time.
-It uses the Conroe XE core and replaces the dual-core Pentium Extreme Edition processors.
-The Core 2 Extreme X6800 has a clock rate of 2.93 GHz and a 1066 MHz FSB, although it was initially expected to be released with a 3.33 GHz clock rate and a 1333 MHz FSB.
-The TDP for the X6800 is 75–watts, higher than the TDPs of regular Core 2 Duo CPUs, which have a 65 watt TDP.
+The Core 2 Extreme X6800 was officially released on July 29, 2006.
+It uses the Conroe XE core and replaced the dual-core Pentium Extreme Edition processors.
+The Core 2 Extreme X6800 has a clock rate of 2.93 GHz and a 1066 MT/s FSB, although it was initially expected to be released with a 3.33 GHz clock rate and a 1333 MT/s FSB.
+The TDP for the X6800 is 75 watts, higher than the 65 watts of regular Core 2 Duo CPUs.
 With SpeedStep enabled, the average temperature of the CPU when idle is essentially that of the ambient atmosphere with its fan running at 1500 RPM.
+The less powerful E6x00 models of Core 2 Duo were scheduled for simultaneous release with the X6800.

 At launch time, Intel's price for the Core 2 Extreme X6800 was US$999 each in quantities of 1000.
 Like the desktop Core 2 Duo, it has 4 MB of shared L2 cache available.
-This means that the only major difference between the regular Core 2 Duo and Core 2 Extreme is the higher clock rate and unlocked multiplier, the usual advantages of the "Extreme Edition."
-The fully unlocked multiplier is of use to enthusiasts as it allows the user to set the clock rate higher than shipping frequency without modifying the FSB frequency unlike mainstream Core 2 Duo models whose multipliers are downward unlocked only.
+This means that the only major difference between the regular Core 2 Duo and Core 2 Extreme is the higher clock rate and unlocked multiplier, the usual advantages of the "Extreme Edition".
+The fully unlocked multiplier is of use to enthusiasts as it allows the user to set the clock rate higher than shipping frequency without modifying the FSB frequency, unlike mainstream Core 2 Duo models whose multipliers are downward unlocked only.